3rdWebCreator/jekyll-mundana-forestry/_drafts/decentralized-video-hosting.md

 ---
 ## Your YouTube channel isn't yours.

 YouTube is great.
 It's fast.
 It's easy.
 And of course, it's free.
-But if you want to be in complete control of your content, you will want to build your own platform, on your own web site.
+But if you want to be in complete control of your content, you will need to build your own platform, on your own web site.
 Generally that means using a content distribution network (CDN), which is designed to store large files, and serve them up quickly.

 ### A Web3 Solution